marcomilon/ezphp/README.md

 XAMP or equivalent environment are difficult to set up for people who are learning to code.
 EzPHP is available on for windows.

+### Requirements

+PHP binaries require to have the Visual C++ Redistributable for Visual Studio 2017.
+You may have installed in your PC.
+In case you need it you can download it from https://www.microsoft.com/en-us/download/details.aspx?id=48145

 ### Contribution

 Feel free to contribute!
 Just create a new issue or a new pull request.